 A government’s energy policy is a powerful indicator of its support for the renewables industry.
 The Bahamas has made its intentions clear with a National Energy Policy that aims to generate 30% of its energy from renewable sources by 2033.

-This ambitious goal is more than a statement; it signals a long-term commitment to fostering a domestic solar market and supporting the businesses that will help build it.
+This ambitious goal is more than a statement—it signals a long-term commitment to fostering a domestic solar market and supporting the businesses that will help build it.
 Legislation like the Industries Encouragement Act provides further incentives for new manufacturers, creating a welcoming environment for investment.
-For a potential factory owner, this policy framework offers market stability and demonstrates that the government’s goals are aligned with your own.

 Port Capacity and Logistics: Your Gateway to Global Markets

 A manufacturing facility is only as strong as its supply chain.
-The ability to import raw materials and export finished solar modules efficiently is non-negotiable.
+The ability to efficiently import raw materials and export finished solar modules is non-negotiable.
 The Bahamas’ key logistical asset is the Freeport Container Port in Grand Bahama.

 Industrial Land and the Freeport Free-Trade Zone Advantage